TheMaccabees/ctf-writeups/GoogleCTF2018Quals/back-to-the-basics/README.md

 After doing the addition in the file myself using a hex editor, many bytes are now printable characters, looks about right.
 NOTE: don't forget to take into account the deleted 6 bytes if you are dealing with the modified file.

 Running `petcat` again on the modified `.prg` file we get [more more code!](more_more_code.txt)

+And the big last line that was previously there is gone, that was probably the encoded data we opened.

 ## Woah, Math